dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/index.md

   When deploying your application / website for production, make sure to serve it via a secure HTTPS connection.
 This is required for two reasons

   - Access to the camera video stream is only granted in a security context.
 Most browsers impose this restriction.
-  > Some browsers like Chrome may grant the access for `http://127.0.0.1` and `http://localhost` or even for pages opened directly from the local disk (`file:///...`).
-This can be helpful for temporary development and test.
+  > Some browsers like Chrome may grant access for `http://127.0.0.1` and `http://localhost` or even for pages opened directly from the local disk (`file:///...`).
+This can be helpful for temporary development and testing.

   - Dynamsoft License requires a secure context to work.